MIDL-Conference/midl-website-2022/pages/unpublished_registration.md

 [https://ethzurich.eventsair.com/midl-2022/reg/](https://ethzurich.eventsair.com/midl-2022/reg/)

 Please note that video recordings and photos will be taken during the event, both onsite in Zurich and via the conference streaming platform.
 All registrants agree that such photos and recordings may be shared publicly during and after the event.

+Our aim is to keep the registration fees as low as possible for every attendee and have an enjoyable and productive onsite event in Zürich.

 ## Hybrid Registration for Presenting Authors: